MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/python-ski-rental-linear-regression-prepare-data.md

 To use the data in Python, you'll load the data from the SQL Server database into a pandas data frame.

-Create a new Python notebook in Azure Data Studio and run the following script.
+Create a new Python notebook in Azure Data Studio and run the script below.
 Replace `<SQL Server>` with your own SQL Server name.

 The Python script below imports the dataset from the **dbo.rental_data** table in your database to a pandas data frame **df**.